Best Glasses for Round Faces (Designer Frames Guide)

 • Thinner & lighter lenses for higher prescriptions

-• Anti-reflection coating for clearer vision and better photos
+• Anti-reflection coating for clearer vision and better aesthetics

 • Blue-light filters only if your lifestyle truly needs it